vlgiitr/academic-kickstart/content/authors/gosain/_index.md

 - gosain

 # Is this the primary user of the site?
-superuser: false
+superuser : false

-weight : 130
+weight : 10

 # Role/position
-role: Rubrik India
+#role: Rubrik India

 # Organizations/Affiliations
 organizations: